 In an emergency, 911 is called.
-On-campus emergency assistance is available by calling 509.542.4819 from a cell phone or off-campus phone or ext.
-2219, or ext.
-7777 from an on-campus phone.
-To call after hours, dial the evening and weekend cell phone 509.521.4599.
+On-campus emergency assistance is available by calling 509.542.4819 or ext.
+7777.
 At least one parking or security officer routinely patrols CBC facilities and parking lots and provides emergency assistance as necessary.
 Security officers have authority to request identification and to determine whether individuals have lawful business at CBC.